Billy Teare: Life and career

+Teare died on 4 September 2026, at the age of 75.

 Publication

-In 2013 Billy Teare co wrote a volume of 'Antrim Folk Tales' with Kathleen O'Sullivan, his storytelling partner for over twenty years.
+In 2013 Teare co-wrote a volume of 'Antrim Folk Tales' with Kathleen O'Sullivan, his storytelling partner for over twenty years.
 The book was published by The History Press, Ireland.
 In 2020 stories from the book were included in 'The Anthology of Irish Folk Tales' also published by The History Press.